 4. High in Fiber which Helps with Weight Loss and Proper Digestion

 Chia seeds are high in fiber which is a known weight loss inducer.
 This ingredient helps in absorbing large portions of water and expands while inside the stomach which triggers a feeling of fullness and slows down the absorption of food.
-Studies have been done on a type of fiber which works similarly known as glucomannan, with positive results.
+Studies have been done on a type of fiber that works similarly known as glucomannan, with positive results.
 Test subjects showed signs of weight loss throughout the experiment.

 Nevertheless, shedding extra mass is about more than just subtracting or adding certain foods to your diet.
 Maintaining a healthy lifestyle with sufficient sleep and exercise will also go a long way in boosting your chances of success.
 When combined with this routine, the chia seed diet will surely help to manage weight gain.
 Fiber also helps prevent constipation which occurs when food does not move properly inside the bowel.
-This ultimately causes poor absorption of nutrients by the body and also increases chances of contracting IBS, better known as irritable bowel syndrome.
+This ultimately causes poor absorption of nutrients by the body and also increases the chances of contracting IBS, better known as irritable bowel syndrome.
 Eating sufficient amounts of chia seeds can help prevent this from happening.

 5. Increases Bone Tissue Density